First evidence of the $B_s^0\rightarrow K^-\pi^+\gamma$ decay

 Only photons that convert through interactions with the detector material into an electron-positron pair, referred to as \emph{converted photons}~\cite{LHCb-PAPER-2013-028,LHCb-PAPER-2014-040,LHCb-PAPER-2015-044}, are used in this search.
 This improves the mass resolution of the \bquark-hadron candidate by a factor of three with respect to candidates formed using photons reconstructed as clusters in the electromagnetic calorimeter (ECAL), reducing the background from the \bdkpig decay.
 Furthermore, the photon trajectory can be matched to the position of the $\Km\pip$ combination vertex to reduce background from random combinations of photons and hadrons.
 Electron candidates are identified among high-\pt tracks that are associated with clusters in the ECAL.
 To mitigate loss in resolution from bremsstrahlung before the magnet, electrons are rejected if an ECAL cluster, identifiable as a photon with $\et>75\mev$, is found at a position consistent with the extrapolation of the electron trajectory.
 Converted photons are reconstructed in two categories: those that convert early enough that the electrons are reconstructed using the full tracking system (\emph{long} tracks); and those that convert further downstream, where no track segments are formed in the VELO (\emph{downstream} tracks).
 To reject background from random combinations, the two electron candidates are required to originate from a common vertex, and the mass of the dielectron must be less than \mbox{50\mevcc}.
 The photon candidate must have $\pt>500\mevc$ and its vertex must be significantly displaced from the primary vertex~(PV) that is most consistent with the flight direction of the \B candidate, referred to as the associated PV.

 To evaluate the contamination to the \bdskpig signal decays due to particle misidentification, \bskkg and \lbpkg decays are also analysed.
 All of these decay candidates are constructed by combining two high-\pt tracks incompatible with originating from any PV and identified using information from the RICH system as pions, kaons or protons, and requiring that they form a common vertex.
 The photon candidate is combined with the dihadron pair consistent with originating from the same vertex to form decay candidates that are consistent with originating from a PV.
 The dihadron masses are required to be in the ranges \mbox{$796<m(\kpi)<1800\mevcc$}, \mbox{$1000<m(\Kp\Km)<1800\mevcc$} and \mbox{$1400<m(p\Km)<2500\mevcc$}.
-To reject backgrounds from sources involving a \piz meson such as the \decay{\Bzb}{\left[\pip\piz\right]_{\rhop}\Km} decay, the mass of the combination of one hadron with the photon under the \piz mass hypothesis is required to be greater than $2000\mevcc$.
+To reject backgrounds from decays involving a \piz meson misidentified as a photon, such as the \decay{\Bzb}{\left[\pip\piz\right]_{\rhop}\Km} decay, the mass of the combination of the photon assigned the \piz mass hypothesis with one hadron is required to be greater than $2000\mevcc$.
 Momentum resolution is improved by applying a kinematic fit~\cite{Hulsbergen:2005pu}, in which all final-state particles are constrained to originate from the corresponding decay vertex, and the \mbox{$b$-hadron} candidate is constrained to originate from the associated PV.
 The mass resolution is further improved by requiring the mass of downstream photon candidates to be below $40\mevcc$ and, for candidates containing long electron tracks, the uncertainty on the \bquark-hadron candidate mass to be less than $20\mevcc$.
 These requirements are approximately 85\% and 90\% efficient on signal decays, respectively.